 The warmth and hospitality of the Tuscan and Romagna people will accompany you in a slow and fascinating experience, on the tracks along the mountain ridge already used in the early Middle Ages (Le Vie di Dante).

 The walk has been embellished by artistic and cultural installations, inspired by the Supreme Poet and his works.
-It’s a trip to the astounding landscapes of Romagna and Casentino, where you can still sense the Zeitgeist, without pomp, low-cost), entering a dimension with a medieval flavour, between efforts and beauty, body and soul.
+It’s a trip to the astounding landscapes of Romagna and Casentino, where you can still sense the spirit of the times, without pomp, (and at a low-cost), entering a dimension with a medieval flavour, between challenges and beauty, body and soul.

 The entire project includes 21 daily stops.
 Here we want to tease you, presenting the first and the last stop, both within the Municipality of Ravenna.

 The last stop starts from Ponte Nuovo and takes you to the Basilica of Sant’Apollinare in Classe, and then, passing through the pine forest, you will reach the beach.
-From Lido di Dante continue along the beach, coasting the Fiumi Uniti you will finally reach the city of Ravenna again.
+From Lido di Dante continue along the beach, along the banks of the Fiumi Uniti, and you will finally reach the city of Ravenna again.